mmz-potsdam/Weimar-Jewish-Berlin/README.md

 # Weimar-Jewish-Berlin

-In this repo we collect datasets that relate to Weimar Yiddish and Jewish Berlin.
+In this repo we collect datasets that relate to Weimar Jewish Berlin and its East European Jewish migration.
+The current focus is mostly on its Yiddish dimensions/ social-cultural life.